alimness/sabbath-school-resources/src/en/aij/2026-03-pr-tg/06/05-full-program-outline.md

 Finish with the song **“I Give My Heart to You.”** Invite children to wave their **hearts** in the air as they sing this song.

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2026-03-pr-tg/assets/i-give-my-heart-to-you.mp3] “I Give My Heart to You” {"credits":[{"key":"Writer","value":"Kimberly Houliston"}],"title": "Credits","copyright":"Copyright © 2007 Abide Family Ministries.
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2026-03-pr-tg/assets/i-give-my-heart-to-you.mp3] “I Give My Heart to You” {"credits":[{"key":"Writer","value":"Kimberly Houliston"},{"key":"Singers","value":"Yelena Jovinov, TVAC choir"},{"key":"Pianist","value":"Johanna McKay"}],"title": "Credits","copyright":"Copyright © 2007 Abide Family Ministries.
 Used by permission."}

 **^[MISSION CHALLENGE:]({"style": {"text": {"color":"#a771b0"}}})** **Whom could you share today’s story with?**